DriveCode: Domain Specific Numerical Encoding for LLM-Based Autonomous Driving: Introduction

 To address these challenges, end-to-end autonomous driving is emerging as a key research direction in this field \cite{jaeger2023hidden,jiang2023vad,hu2023planning,xu2025drivegpt4}.
 The core objective of end-to-end autonomous driving is to map sensory inputs, such as image data collected by cameras and distance data obtained from LiDARs and radars, directly to driving commands (e.g., steering angle, throttle position, and braking intensity) through a single model.
 In recent years, large language models (LLMs) have demonstrated significant potential across multiple domains, including text generation \cite{zhang2024tinyllama,chiang2023vicuna}, image understanding \cite{liu2023llava,bai2025qwen2}, and video analysis \cite{lin2023video,liu2024llavanext}, showcasing their versatility and robust reasoning capabilities.
 These capabilities make LLMs particularly suited for addressing complex decision-making requirements for end-to-end autonomous driving.
 Integrating LLMs' reasoning with end-to-end autonomous driving has emerged as a promising direction toward more intelligent autonomous vehicles.

-However, despite their strong language modeling capabilities, LLMs often exhibit limited numerical semantic understanding \cite{davies2025language,alquboj2025number}.
-For example, without task-specific fine-tuning, LLMs may produce incorrect numerical comparisons, such as predicting ``3.11 \textgreater \ 3.8".
-One reason LLMs struggle with numerical reasoning is that numbers are tokenized as text fragments rather than represented as quantitative values.
+However, despite their strong language modeling capabilities, LLMs may still struggle to consistently represent numerical semantics under standard token-based modeling.
+One reason is that numbers are tokenized as text fragments rather than represented as quantitative values.
 Since decimal points and digit positions are not explicitly modeled in terms of their actual numerical magnitude, the model fails to reliably capture numerical values, leading to errors in numerical comparison and calculation.

+In the field of autonomous driving, accurate numerical processing is critical, as vehicle control depends on continuous physical quantities such as speed, acceleration, and steering angle.
+Even small numerical errors can propagate through perception, planning, and control modules, potentially causing unstable trajectories or unsafe maneuvers.
+Notably, autonomous driving systems and LLMs handle numerical errors differently: the former are sensitive to absolute deviations in physical units, while the latter primarily capture token-level differences rather than numerical magnitude.
+Therefore, standard textual tokenization can introduce a practical mismatch for LLM-based autonomous driving systems.